rollkit/docs/tutorials/celestia-da.md

 ## 🌞 Introduction {#introduction}

 This tutorial serves as a comprehensive guide for deploying your rollup on Celestia's data availability (DA) network.
-From the Rollkit perspective, there's no difference in posting blocks to Celestia's testnets or Mainnet Beta.
+From the Rollkit perspective, there's no difference in posting blocks to Celestia's Testnets or Mainnet Beta.

-Before proceeding, ensure that you have completed the [GM world rollup](/tutorials/gm-world) tutorial, which covers setting up a local sovereign gm-world rollup and connecting it to a local DA node.
+Before proceeding, ensure that you have completed the [GM world rollup](/tutorials/gm-world) tutorial, which covers setting up a local sovereign `gm-world` rollup and connecting it to a local DA node.

 ## 🪶 Running a Celestia light node